-We’ll cover submitting your essays for publication and working with editors, and the essays editor at Longreads, Sari Botton, will Skype into the class to answer questions about the writing, submitting, and editorial process.
-By the end of the course, you’ll have submitted work to the class for critique four times (one piece should be a revision of a previously workshopped essay), and you’ll have fine-tuned at least one essay for submission to publications.
-Students will be given responsibility to help shape the class, decide what topics the workshop will focus on, and will at times be asked to make short presentations.
+By the end of the course, you’ll have submitted work to the class for critique four times, and you’ll have fine-tuned at least one essay for submission to publications.
+(Please note that you will receive feedback from both your classmates and the instructor on each of your four submissions.)
+Students will be given the responsibility to help shape the class and decide what topics the workshop will focus on by submitting questions about their writing along with their essay draft for each submission.
 Space is limited to 9 students to foster a closer and more rigorous learning experience.
-Only experienced essay writers who have taken previous narrative nonfiction workshops at GrubStreet or elsewhere should apply.
+Only experienced essay writers who have taken previous narrative nonfiction workshops at GrubStreet or elsewhere should apply."

 If you have any technical difficulties filling out this application, please email [email protected].

 The Master Personal Essay application is now closed.
 Applications submitted after January 2nd will not be reviewed.